 • Analyzing competitors' pricing strategies using business intelligence

-Understanding these concepts will enable management to make informed decisions while ensuring that revenue generated is utilized in the most efficient manner possible.
+By understanding these concepts, the management team can make informed decisions while ensuring that the revenue generated is utilized in the most efficient manner possible.
 In essence, revenue management involves addressing the "who, what, where, why, and how" of the hotel industry.

-Why is revenue management important in the hotel industry?
+Why is it important in the hotel industry?

 Revenue management is important to hoteliers because it enables them to maximize revenues and yields through smart technology and big data.
 Its primary goal is to anticipate market demand and respond to market changes efficiently.